Real Madrid beats Atletico on penalties in Champions League. Arsenal, Villa, Dortmund also advance

 Quarterfinals draw

-The quarterfinals pairings are: Arsenal vs Real Madrid or Atletico Madrid, Paris Saint-Germain vs. Aston Villa, Barcelona vs. Borussia Dortmund, Bayern Munich vs. Inter Milan
+The quarterfinals pairings are: Arsenal vs Real Madrid, Paris Saint-Germain vs. Aston Villa, Barcelona vs. Borussia Dortmund, Bayern Munich vs. Inter Milan

 First-leg games are on April 8-9 and return games are one week later.